openweave/openweave-mfgn-examples/doc/DeviceAssociationInLocalNetwork.md

 ### Lock sample app modifications

-##### Set up as a DeviceDescription Client
+##### Set up as a `DeviceDescriptionClient`
 As mentioned in section DeviceDescription, the lock assumes the client-side role in the device discovery established via DeviceDescription.

 ```asm